nix-dot-dev/nix-flake-example/README.md

    nix develop
    ```

+   > **Note**: If you have [direnv] installed, you can also enter this
+   > flake-provided development environment by running `direnv allow`.
+Once
+   > you've done that, you will automatically enter the environment every time
+   > you navigate to this directory.

 2. You can run `nix develop` and provide the flake reference to this repo:

    ```shell
    nix develop github:nix-dot-dev/nix-flake-example
    ```

-This will likely take some time, as Nix needs to install the tools provided in
+This will likely take some time, as Nix needs to download [Nixpkgs] and then
-the environment.
-Once that's finished, you should be greeted by a welcome message
+install the tools provided in the environment.
+Once that's finished, you should
-and then enter a [Bash] shell with a `bash-5.1$` prompt.
+be greeted by a welcome message and then enter a [Bash] shell with a `bash-5.1$`
+prompt.

 This dev environment provides several tools: